telus/tds-community/packages/OptimizeImage/OptimizeImage.md

 ### Usage criteria

 - Must use a contentful asset url as the component adapts the url to convert the image file
 - May customize quality and screen width sizes.
-Note: increasing quality and width may affect page performance.
+Note: increasing quality and width may affect page performance

 ```jsx
 <OptimizeImage